 While many people like having this language in the agreement, it’s essential to understand its effect if you consider making an offer for another member’s interest in the company.

-Contact a Business Attorney Today
+How a Business Attorney Can Help Today

-If you are wondering how to change ownership percentage of an LLC in Texas, then it is a good idea to talk to an experienced business law attorney.
+If you are wondering how to change the ownership percentage of an LLC in Texas, then it is a good idea to talk to an experienced business law attorney.

 Ownership changes can have serious ramifications.
 Using the right attorney could help prevent unwanted issues due to a change in ownership.